-Responsible: HSD / SMC, users, SDU's, Service Management
+Responsible: MAC / SMC, users, SDU's, Service Management

-1.1 An Incident is received through contact (see definition in Section 2.0 above) with the HSD / SMC from:
+1 Incident Detecting, Recording and Initial Classification Step No Current Situation/Input Activities Accountability Responsibility Next Step 1.1 Incident information provided An Incident is received through contact (see definition in Section 2.0 above) with the MAC / SMC from: Atos SD Fujitsu SDUs POA IT Service Management Third Parties Fujitsu Service Delivery Management Post Office Ltd, including POL Information Security For Ownership, Monitoring, Tracking and Communication by the MAC/SMC/SSC see section 5.2.6 below See specifics under Activities 1.2 1.2 Incident information / details provided The caller may be enquiring about an existing Incident.

-- Users

-- Fujitsu SDUs

-- RMGA IT Service Management

-- Third Parties

-- Fujitsu Service Delivery Management

-- Post Office Ltd, including POL Information Security

-1.2 The caller may be enquiring about an existing Incident.
 Details are provided and if the response is satisfactory, contact is ended, moving the incident to step 5.
 If the caller is not satisfied with the response, the relevant Escalation Procedure is invoked.
-In cases of Incidents that are either taking an above average time (for this type of Incident) to resolve or involve multiple SDU's, the HSD / SMC alerts the relevant Service Delivery Manager to provide focused management of the Incident.

-1.3 For a new Incident, Contact details are recorded if not system generated.
+In cases of Incidents that are either taking an above average time (for this type of Incident) to resolve or involve multiple SDU's, the MAC / SMC alerts the relevant Service Delivery Manager to provide focused management of the Incident.
+MAC, SMC 1.3 or 5 1.3 New incident details from Incident Initiator For a new Incident, Contact details are recorded if not system generated, e.g., an Atos SD SDM12 incident.
 Details taken are dependent upon the error reported.
-Typically they may include:

-- The user's name and unique ID number

-- Location and contact details

-- Alternative contact details (where appropriate)

-- Hardware details as appropriate

-- Software error details, including application use at point of failure where known

-- Business and User Impact

-- Description of Incident

-- Location access times

-- Caller assessment of the priority of the incident.

-1.4 Classification of Call determined as one of the following:

-- Error Incident - invoke Incident Management Process Step 2 - Quality - record details of complaint or compliment and invoke the relevant Escalation Procedure. - Advice & Guidance - Cold Transfer to NBSC. - Out of scope - if the call is not within scope for the services provided by Fujitsu advise the caller of the correct number or refer to POL NBSC and close incident.

-1.5 The caller is advised of call reference number and the incident follows the process as appropriate for the nature of the call
+Typically they may include: The user's name and unique ID number Location and contact details Alternative contact details (where appropriate) Hardware details as appropriate Software error details, including application use at point of failure where known Business and User Impact Description of Incident Location access times Caller assessment of the priority of the incident.
+MAC, SMC 1.4 1.4 Classify the incident Classification of Call determined as one of the following: Error Incident - invoke Incident Management Process Step 2 Quality - record details of complaint or compliment and invoke the relevant Escalation Procedure.
+Advice & Guidance - Cold Transfer to Atos SD.
+Out of scope - if the call is not within scope for the services provided by Fujitsu advise the caller of the correct number or refer to Atos SD and close incident.
+MAC, SMC 1.5 1.5 Provide Incident The caller is advised of call reference number and the incident follows the process as appropriate for the nature of the call.
+MAC, SMC 2

+Reference -- ----------- -- --